tlwr/www.tobys.cloud/sites/www.toby.codes/posts/Getting-a-job-in-tech-in-2021.md

    pressure.

-1. For the SWE interviews, the most valuable interview preparation was to brush up on my university CS principles: Depth and breadth first search; trees, tries, stacks, queues; big-O notation for time and space; sorting algorithms.
+1. For the SWE interviews, the most valuable interview preparation was to brush up on my university CS principles: depth and breadth first search; trees, tries, stacks, queues; big-O notation for time and space; sorting algorithms.
 For my actual job I rarely have to write these myself, the most valuable data structures I use are arrays, maps, sets, distributed counters